USGA Handicaps FAQ's

 Computations are based on the lowest 10 differentials from your last twenty (20) 18-Hole scores.
 Differentials basically mean the difference between the course rating and your adjusted score.

 The Handicap Index is a number always followed by a decimal point and a single digit.
 Before you begin play, you would find this number in the range on the appropriate table for the course you are to play or by clicking on the "Course Handicap Calculator" button on the posting computer.

 Once a score is entered, you will receive an "Instant Handicap" so that you can play right away.
-An Official USGA Handicap is calculated every 2 weeks.
+An Official USGA Handicap is calculated the day after a score is posted.
 Once the revised USGA Handicap is calculated, you can view it at home or on our computer at the club.
 We print new summary sheets soon after the USGA revisions are completed.

 If you are a current member of Lindenwood Golf Club's handicap system known as GolfNet, you may access your online account by clicking "POST SCORES" on our USGA Handicaps page.
 Your default username is your email address and"lindenwood" is your default password needed to log on.
 Once logged in you may change your username and password by clicking on the "EDIT PROFILE" button at the top left portion of the page.
 From there your username and password are found in the "Account Settigs" tab.